 Once your initial images are taken, your technologist will quickly review them to determine whether any re-shoots or different positions are required.
 Once they’ve obtained the images necessary for an accurate, high-quality study, you’ll be free to leave.

 X-ray exams range from 5 to 25 minutes, depending upon the body part and number of images required.
-One of our radiologists will interpret the images as soon as they’re ready, and their report will be sent to your physician within 24 hours.
+A radiologist will interpret the images as soon as they’re ready, and their report will be sent to your physician within 24 hours typically.*

 Very little preparation is required for an x-ray exam.
 You may choose to avoid clothing with zippers and snaps, but if your clothes have any metal, you’ll be able to change into a medical gown before your exam.
 If your exam requires the use of a contrast dye, we will provide additional instructions several days prior to your appointment.